Children (0-12 years) Equipment

-Page last updated: February 2024
+Page last reviewed: February 2024

 Medical appointments, short trips to the shops, longer trips for family outings and holidays, possible emergencies – all times when you will want to transport your child in the safest and most comfortable way.
 This section explores the questions you will want answered.

 Supportive seating is essential to promote and maintain good posture and to minimise the risk of problems developing with the joints.
-Specialist seating can include:

-• backrests that will angle back,
+- backrests that will angle back,

-• leg rests that will allow the legs to be elevated.
+- leg rests that will allow the legs to be elevated.

-• ‘tilt in space’ which allows the whole seat, including the backrest to be tipped back.
+- ‘tilt in space’ which allows the whole seat, including the backrest to be tipped back.

 All these possibilities enable a child to change position throughout the day.
 This can help with comfort and relieving pressure.

 If your child is being seen regularly, your occupational therapist (OT) or physio will assess your child’s seating needs, including at bath time.
 They will take into account your child’s muscle strength and any breathing difficulties.
-If your child is not being seen regularly, but you’ve become concerned about their posture and seating, contact your GP or neuromuscular consultant and ask for a referral to an OT or physio.
+If your child is not being seen regularly, but you have become concerned about their posture and seating, contact your GP or neuromuscular consultant and ask for a referral to an OT or physio.

 Funding

-Your OT should be able to supply some seating free via the NHS or the Local Authority.
+If your child needs specialist seating, your OT should be able to supply some seating free via the NHS or the Local Authority.
 Usually they can only supply what is needed at the child’s main home address.
 If parents are separated or children spend a lot of time with grandparents or other relatives, more than one seating option might be good but would need to be privately funded.
 The NHS does not always fund specialist seating, but check with your OT.

 You may want to apply for help to buy additional or specialist seating.
 Support and Outreach at SMA UK can suggest charities that may provide a grant.
 Most charities will not fund anything you have bought already.
 It is important not to place your order or pay any deposit until all your funding is ready or pledged.
 For more information, see Funding For Equipment below.